The Ren & Stimpy Show: Video games

-Aside from these dedicated titles, Ren, Stimpy, and other characters from the series make appearances in the Nickelodeon 3D Movie Maker, Nicktoons Racing, Nicktoons MLB, Nickelodeon Kart Racers 2: Grand Prix, and Nickelodeon All-Star Brawl.
+Aside from these dedicated titles, Ren, Stimpy, and other characters from the series make appearances in the Nickelodeon 3D Movie Maker, Nicktoons Racing, Nicktoons: Attack of the Toybots, Nicktoons MLB, Nickelodeon Kart Racers 2: Grand Prix, Nickelodeon All-Star Brawl, Nickelodeon Kart Racers 3: Slime Speedway, and Nickelodeon All-Star Brawl 2.
 A Ren & Stimpy game by Acclaim Entertainment was planned for the Atari Lynx but never released.